Manage Incidents

 Resolution SLA Violation remarks

-The configuration has been explained under each of the tabs.
+The configuration for Incident has been explained under each of the tabs.
 Please expand the following sections for more details.

 General